NAB Travel Money

 - Exchange rate.
 NAB applies the 'currency to currency' exchange rate when you exchange funds from one currency to another.
 You will get slightly less when you exchange funds on a travel card compared to using a Visa or Mastercard credit or debit card.
 However, you're going to avoid the currency conversion fee using a travel card.

 - Reloading.
 By default, when you load money onto the card, funds are credited as Australian dollars, you're responsible for exchanging the funds to one of the above listed foreign currencies using NAB's online banking platform or over the phone.
 The exchange rate is locked in when you transfer money between different currencies.

 - Fees.
-Compared to other travel cards the NAB Traveller Card is low on fees.
-NAB doesn’t charge an international ATM fee when you use this travel money card to withdraw cash from an overseas ATM, there are no initial load fees or reload fees either.
-Note the international ATM operator may charge a fee when you make a withdrawal, NAB charges a fee for using an ATM in Australia and an inactivity applies if you have money left on the card and you haven’t used it for at least 12 months.
+Compared to other travel cards, the NAB Traveller Card (Discontinued) is low on fees.
+NAB doesn't charge an international ATM fee when you use this travel money card to withdraw cash from an overseas ATM, there are no initial load fees or reload fees either.
+Note the international ATM operator may charge a fee when you make a withdrawal, NAB charges a fee for using an ATM in Australia

-What are the pros and cons of the NAB Traveller Card?
+What are the pros and cons of the NAB Traveller Card (Discontinued)?

 - No international ATM fees.
 This is a feature of just a few travel cards.
 You can avoid a withdrawal fee of a couple of dollars by using the card to get cash from an ATM.

 - Large range of currencies.
 The Traveller Card has a large range of popular currencies to choose from.